jtnystrom/Discount/testData/README.txt

-The data in this folder is used for testing purposes.
+The data in this folder is used for testing purposes (automated unit tests runnable by the `sbt test` command).

 For SRR094926, please see the following reference.